1. What is B-1 business visa for USA?

 Note: The decision to grant or deny a request for extension of stay solely rests with the USCIS.

-If you wish to extend your stay on B-1 visa you should apply between 15 to 45 days of the date of expiry of the I-94.
-It is advisable to apply one month (30 days) before the I-94 expires.
+If you wish to extend your stay in B-1 status, it is recommended that you apply between 15 to 45 days before the date of expiry of the I-94.
+However, your application is considered timely as long as it is received before the I-94 expiration date.

-No, you may not study on B-1 visa.
-Enrollment in any course of study is prohibited.
-You violate the conditions of your US business visa if you enroll in a course of study.
+No, you may not study on a B-1 visa except in recreational or avocation study.
+Enrollment in any course of academic study is prohibited.

-As a foreign national if you wish to enroll in a course of study, you must either obtain an F-1 or M-1 nonimmigrant visa from a consular officer abroad and seek readmission to the U.S., or apply for and obtain a change of status under section 248 of the INA Act and 8 CFR part 248.
-You cannot enroll in the course of study until the Service has admitted you as an F-1 or M-1 nonimmigrant or has approved the application under 8 CFR part 248 and changed your status to that of an F-1 or M-1 nonimmigrant.
+As a foreign national if you wish to enroll in a course of study, you must either obtain an F-1 or M-1 nonimmigrant visa from a consular officer abroad and seek readmission to the U.S., or apply for and obtain a change of status to F-1 or M-1 status.
+You cannot enroll in the course of study until USCIS has approved your change of status request to F-1 or M-1.

-11. What documents are required to apply for US business visa?
+12. What documents are required to apply for a B-1 Business Visitor visa?

 1. Proof of residence: